-The County will invest in a CAD (Computer Aided Dispatch) hardware and software upgrade in 2013.
+The County invested in a CAD (Computer Aided Dispatch) hardware and software upgrade in 2013.
 This system will be used to document 911 and non-emergency calls for service and track responding units.
 This system was last upgraded in 2007.
-The upgrade will involve multiple computers, servers, and computer workstations, staging of all equipment, and a software upgrade.
+The upgrade involved multiple computers, servers, and computer workstations, staging of all equipment, and a software upgrade.
+In 2014 the 911 center plans to move to computer based Medical, Fire, and Police protocols.
+This change will reduce errors and increase data captured by the Telecommunicator during a call for service.